 Owned by: Kirin

-Interesting fact: Gotemba was selected as the site for the distillery because it was felt to have the climate most similar to Scotland.
+Interesting fact: Gotemba was selected as the site for the distillery because it was felt to have a climate most similar to Scotland.

 How to pronounce Chichibu: chit-chiboo